 Getting Around Barbados

 Compared to some Caribbean destinations, Barbados' roads are easy to navigate.
 But chances are they still wouldn't pass your Americanized litmus test.
-Roads can be winding and narrow and the traffic is well, traffic (by any country's standards).
+Roads can be winding and narrow and the traffic is frustrating (by any country's standards).
 Still, this is the most efficient means of getting around.
-If you want to give it a try, you'll need a temporary permit from the rental agency (you can buy one for about $10 BBD according to Car Rental Express).
+If you want to give it a try, you'll need a temporary permit from the rental agency (you can buy a two-month permit for about Bds$10 – or $5 – according to Visit Barbados).
 And remember, driving is on the left.

 |Taxi||Cab drivers are knowledgeable about the best sites (and restaurants), so taking a taxi is certainly a hassle-free way to get around.
 But you'll pay a pretty price for the convenience, with steep fares that are set by the government.
-Anticipate paying anywhere between $15 and $30 BBD for a one-way trip from the airport to the hotels of Bridgetown or St. Lawrence Gap.|
+Anticipate paying anywhere between Bds$13 and 83 (or $6.50 to $41.50) for a one-way trip from the airport to the hotels of Bridgetown or St. Lawrence Gap.|

 |Bus||The government-operated buses are a cheap way to get around town and to popular sites like Harrison's Cove and Bathsheba Beach.
 (They're easy-to-spot – blue with yellow stripes – and their final destinations are clearly visible on the front).
 Most hotels sit along bus routes, making them a viable option for tourists.
 However, less populated areas are harder to navigate by bus.
 Bus passengers are also charged per ride, which includes route transfers.
 Bajan buses cost Bds$2 ($1) one-way and you'll need exact change.
 No foreign currency is accepted for payment.|

 When purchasing from our site, we may earn commissions.
 This does not affect the quality or independence of our editorial content.